 We took a small covered boat up and down the river that runs through the reserve.
 We were privileged enough to hear the piercing call of the howler monkeys, which make the loudest sound relative to their size of any primate.
-The howlers are fairly elusive, and although we were able to view them in their natural environment, they didn’t come close to the boat so we could only get a glimpse.
+The howlers are fairly elusive, and although we were able to view them deep within the canopy, they didn’t come close to the boat.
+We only caught small glimpses of these spectacular creatures.

 The mischievous capuchins are much bolder.
 The capuchins will come right up to the boat and even jump on it.
 They are used to tourists offering them fruits, so they love coming right up to you to find out if you have any tasty treats.
 However, due to poachers taking advantage of their trusting nature, it is now illegal to feed them on the reserve.
 Some tour guides will bend this rule to get their customers the best experience possible.
 The other group in our boat brought some bananas into the park, and the capuchins stole it right out of their hands!

 Palo Verde reserve is also well known for the crocodiles.
 They don’t seem to be very aggressive towards people, or maybe they are just very well fed, because the boat driver got us a little too close for comfort with an enormous crocodile.
 I literally could have reached out and touched it.
-It definitely could have grabbed me too if it wanted to!
+The prehistoric beast definitely could have grabbed me too if it wanted to!

 In addition to the monkeys and crocs, we also got to see a large variety of jungle birds and lizards, including large iguanas.
-The tour guides were very knowledgeable about the wetlands and the various species that called the area home.
-They spoke about the ecosystem of the river, and explained that the depth is related to the tide.
-It was a very engaging and educational tour.
+The tour guides were very knowledgeable about the wetlands and the various species of wildlife that called the area home.
+They spoke about the ecosystem of the river, and explained that the water levels are closely related to the tide.
+Although I’m not entirely sure how all that works from an ecological perspective, it was a very engaging and educational tour.

 Authentic Costa Rican Lunch